dlfelps/dlfelps.github.io/_posts/2024-02-01-quantum-smalltalk1.md

 The computed probabilities agree with our intuition!

 ## Summary
 Experiment 1 laid the groundwork for the quantum properties we want to explore in the rest of the series.
 It introduced  the optical components and how they are modeled mathematically.
-However, I have not yet shown the Smalltalk code because its not as important as the rest.
+However, I have not yet shown the Smalltalk code because it is not as important as the rest.
 If you want to better understand how to compute the probability amplitudes at an arbitrary point in the path then I would encourage you to consider watching the first few lectures of [MIT's Quantum Physics 1](https://ocw.mit.edu/courses/8-04-quantum-physics-i-spring-2016).

 ## Appendix: The Smalltalk code
 I was surprised at how simple the Smalltalk DSL code turned out to be.
 It's almost anti-climactic at this point, but the code almost line-by-line describes the order of the components in the experiment.
 Please keep in mind that the mathematical complexity lies beneath this layer and is hidden from the user.
 The full Pharo package can be found at [dlfeps/MZI](https://github.com/dlfelps/MZI).